 Gainsight recommends reducing the number of actions associated with a rule if possible.
 This message appears when the actions for a rule can be reduced using the Pivot feature.
 The other fields displayed include Rule Name, Rule Type and Action Name.

 Gainsight allows admins to reduce the number of actions associated with a rule by using a Mapping/Junction object.
 This message appears when it is possible to reduce actions of rule using a “Case expression”.
 The other fields displayed include Rule Name, Rule Type and Action Name.

 Rule Duplicated in Rule Chains

-Gainsight recommends admins to have the same rule as part of multiple Rule Chains.
 This message appears when a single rule is part of multiple Rule Chains.
+Gainsight recommends against having the same rule run multiple times as part of multiple Rule Chains.
 The other fields displayed include Rule Name, and Rule Chain Name.

 Sometimes, admins use different identifiers during Upsert/Update actions performed on the same target object which may lead to data corruption.
 This message appears when the identifiers of a rule differ from those of another rule which is also writing to the same target object.
 The other fields displayed include Target Object, Rule Name 1, Identifiers 1, Operation 1, Rule Name 2, Identifies 2, and Operation 2.

 No Fetch Task Configured in Rule

 Every scheduled rule must have one or more fetch tasks defined to avoid parallel executions being blocked.
 This message appears when no fetch task is present in the scheduled Rule.
 The other fields displayed include Rule Name, Schedule Cron, Exec Date, and Exec Time.

 Rule Writing to Scorecard 1.0